digitalyoshixi/zettelkasten/content/Misc/Project Idea Masterlist.md

 - Thingiverse for DNA prints.
 Share your DNA prints online for download
 - Genome sequencing visualizer
 - Yara on everything.
 Scrape and make yara rules, then make a 'file search engine' to search for files that include a string, or upload a file to match against signatures.
+- A tool to convert all software into webservers.
+(Expose all exported functions to a route, or choose which exports you want to expose) - kind of like those webscraper -> api sites, but for software.
+We could also make [[Remote Procedure Calls|RPC]] instead of API.
+- OS automation buddy.
+Like [[n8n]] but for system services.
+Clock hits 12am -> open [[Anki]].
+Resource use high, send alert.
+Could work with existing n8n aswell, like RSS feed -> open browser and open blogpost page.
+- grok reacts.
+Open up disturbing true crime videos in front of humanoid-version of grok and get their reactions